 When selling your home you probably quickly realized that the real estate market is cold and matter-of-fact.
 To you, the chipped corners and stains are fond family memories you have loved.
 Turns out, these footprints aren’t great for increasing the value of your home and are more likely lowering how much you can list for.
 Yikes.

 You also might not even be selling your home, but you are definitely (probably) looking for ideas for renovating your home for future appraisal wondering just how much do home improvements increase value.
 When you’re selling, an appraiser may come by to evaluate how much your home is worth.
 The square footage, quality, condition, and key features influence the value of your home during an appraisal.
-When considering renovations, it’s very smart to research which home improvements increase the value of your home the best.
+When considering renovations, it’s very smart to research which house improvements increase the value of your home the best.

 Fortunately, LoadUp has partnered with many real estate agents, commercial property groups, and organizations to clear out the clutter from homes, boosting home value, and improving the quality of their listings and home renovation projects.
 So, we know a thing or two when it comes to getting rid of the old to maximize space and get the most bang for your buck.
-Let’s dive in and get ready for that appraisal and learn how to increase home value!
+Let’s dive in, get ready for that appraisal and learn how to increase home value!
 Together, we can cover both exterior and interior renovations that increase the value of your home.

 **Click to auto scroll by section